Little Pro on 2016-03-23 Views: Update:2018-04-02

 Acute aquatic toxicity data and chronic aquatic toxicity data are essential for determining the environmental hazard classification of a chemical substance under GHS.
 Dangerous goods regulations also require this data to determine if a material is a marine pollutant or not.

-The picture below summarizes environmental hazard classification based on aquatic toxicity data.
+The picture below summarizes acute and chronic aquatic toxicity classification criteria.
 Lower LC50/EC50/NOEC indicates higher toxicity.
 Please note that degradation and bio-concentration shall also be taken into account.

 Under REACH, EC50/LC50/NOECs obtained via aquatic toxicity studies will be divided by various assessment factors (according to the table below) to calculate Predicted No Effect concentrations(PNEC) for the aquatic environment.
 The Predicted No Effect Concentration or PNEC is the concentration of a substance in any environment below which adverse effects will most likely not occur during long term or short term exposure.
 PNECs will then be compared to predicted environmental concentration (PEC) to determine if risk is controlled or not.